My highlights from Inside Intercom Dublin

-“There was a ton going on in the background”, Waheed said for such a seemingly simple feature.
+“There was a tonne going on in the background”, Waheed said for such a seemingly simple feature.

 So far so good, but unfortunately things didn’t get better.
 Numbers of users didn’t rise and seemed to plateau.

-On his return and his job intaced, the team did some experiments, and changed a few things about the simple interface and then things started to work.
+On his return and his job intact, the team did some experiments and changed a few things about the simple interface and then things started to work.

 “Why didn’t we try it first?”

 As he explained, when he had joined Intercom, he had all the financial support and access to talent he could want.
-Yet all this did was “kill the startup mind set.”
+Yet all this did was “kill the startup mindset.”
 They had relied on what they thought they knew.
-They became too cosseted, went straced enough to create something amazing first time round.
+They became too cosseted.

 Content is design